WallaceAlli/WallaceAlli.github.io/tabs/timeline.md

 ### October 13, 2023
 >On Friday the team was required to attend the capstone class in order to meet with the Professor in order to reorganize and explain our progress.
 During that meeting, we discussed the information and feedback we obtained from presenting to the Board of the College of Engineering.
 Feedback such as worrying about legal requirements in terms of privacy along with potentially implementing a camera to scan car license plates.
 The result of that conversation was for Thomas, the team leader, to plan to do research on legislation and privacy laws in Texas where we plan to first launch our application.
 Another important idea that was brought up was how woud we handle schools having poor wifi along with some potential regions having bad connnectivity.
 To solve this problem, we have decided to potentially implement local caching in order to save the important information onto the users application.

->
+### October 29,2023
+>We met up today in order to be able to finish the Stage 2 Software Design specifications.
+We had all been working on our specific parts individually but it was time to put things together and go over everything in order to assure correct formating and consistency.
+We discuss how we intended to present our presentation along with our plans for the future as well.
+We also went over the models that we created, fixing them up in order to make sure that they looked up to par and consistent with our project.
 <script src="http://code.jquery.com/jquery-1.4.2.min.js"></script> <script> var x = document.getElementsByClassName("site-footer-credits"); setTimeout(() => { x[0].remove(); }, 10); </script>